-- Members of staff will support children to develop a range of life long skills, including resilience: - If a child has a significant behavioural issue a plan of support is put in place; - If staff recognise that there has been a change in a child's behaviour or social and emotional wellbeing, we will discuss this with parents and plan the next steps to support the child; - At an age appropriate level, children are encouraged to express their views so that they feel that their opinions are valued.
+- Members of staff will support children to develop a range of life long skills, including resilience; - If a child has a significant behavioural issue a plan of support is put in place; - If staff recognise that there has been a change in a child's behaviour or social and emotional wellbeing, we will discuss this with parents and plan the next steps to support the child; - At an age appropriate level, children are encouraged to express their views so that they feel that their opinions are valued.
 This is done through the school council, during circle time and individually through the learning mentor or class teacher; - All members of staff adhere to the school Anti-bullying Policy.
-Children are taught about bullying and what to do if they think that they are being bullied through our PSHE curriculum;

-- Good attendance is actively encouraged by all staff.
-The Attendance & Admissions Manager has a specific role in supporting individual families to achieve good attendance: - If a pupil has a medical need then a detailed Care Plan is compiled with support from the school nurse in consultation with parents/carers.
+Children are taught about bullying and what to do if they think that they are being bullied through our PSHE curriculum; - Good attendance is actively encouraged by all staff.
+The Attendance & Admissions Manager has a specific role in supporting individual families to achieve good attendance; - If a pupil has a medical need then a detailed Care Plan is compiled with support from the school nurse in consultation with parents/carers.
 These are discussed with all staff who are involved with the pupil; - Where necessary and in agreement with parents/carers, prescription medicines are administered in school but only where a signed medicine consent form is in place to ensure the safety of both child and staff member; - Children who are in the care of the local authority (CLA) have a Personal Education Plan.
-If they also have Special Educational Needs, they will also have an SEN Support Plan.
+If they also have Special Educational Needs, they will also have an SEN Support Plan. - For those pupils who require a higher level of emotional support, the school employs an independent social worker to provide counselling sessions for individual pupils.
+The school also employs a play therapist to deliver play therapy one afternoon a week.
+In addition, we work with the Children and Adolescent Mental Health Service and CHUMS (Child Bereavement, Trauma & Emotional Wellbeing Service).